christiannkoch/Proactive-Caching-ACDC/README.md

 -   Admission Strategy – The admission strategy
 -   Parameter List – Parameters for the admission strategy, e.g., 2 for NHIT2
 -   Eviction Strategy – The eviction strategy
--   Parameter List – Paramenters for the evcition strategy
+-   Parameter List – Parameters for the eviction strategy
--   Proxy Name – The name of the prox for evaluation
+-   Proxy Name – The name of the proxy for evaluation
 -   Storage Alterations – A list of dates and sizes that indicate a growth or shrinkage of the storage
--   StorageAlterationStrategy - The strategy with which the storage expands or shrikns
+-   StorageAlterationStrategy - The strategy with which the storage increases or decreases
--   Leaf – A boolean value that tells if the proxy is a leaf proxy
+-   Leaf – A Boolean value that tells if the proxy is a leaf proxy

 ### Admission Strategy

 We provide you with a number of implemented admission strategies.
 You can google them if you want to know how they work in detail (or you look in the code).
-Admission Strategies decide, wheather a passing video segment will be saved in the cache.
+Admission Strategies decide, whether a passing video segment will be saved in the cache.
 The following are implemented:
 -   LCE – Leave Copy Everywhere
--   LCD – Leace Copy Down (only feasable in a topology with multiple levels)
+-   LCD – Leave Copy Down (only feasible in a topology with multiple levels)
--   MCD – Move Copy Down (only feasable in a topology with multiple levels)
+-   MCD – Move Copy Down (only feasible in a topology with multiple levels)
 -   NHIT – Cache on N+1th hit
 	- An Integer representing +1 that describes when the segment is stored and a double value that describes the time in seconds in which it has to be seen in order to count as a second hit.
 Example: Parameter List = 1,259200.00;
 -   PROB – Cache with a Probability
-	- Double Value representing a propability with which a segment will be cached.
+	- Double Value representing a probability with which a segment will be cached.
 Example Parameter List = 0.75;

 ### Eviction Strategy

 We provide you with a number of implemented admission strategies.
 You can google them if you want to know how they work in detail (or you look in the code).
-Eviciton strategies decide which video segment has to be deleted, when a new one is inserted and something has to be deleted to get enough free space to allow inserting the new segment:
+Eviction strategies decide which video segment has to be deleted, when a new one is inserted and something has to be deleted to get enough free space to allow inserting the new segment:

 -   ARC2 – Adaptive Replacement Caching
 -   LFU – Least Frequently Used